JustinDotRocks/SpeciesFinder/README.md

 ## About

-The Species Catalogue project aims to bridge the gap between technology and nature conservation, providing a platform for education and engagement with the biodiversity of Manuels River.
+SpeciesFinder project aims to bridge the gap between technology and nature conservation, providing a platform for education and engagement with the biodiversity of Manuels River.

 ## Contributors